sblantipodi/solar_station/README.md

   - 88x142 5V solar panel
   - Sony VCT6 18650 Lithium Battery
   - TP4056 protected lithium charger
-  - MT3608 DC DC step up module to step up battery voltage to 5.5V, ESP chip is happy with it
+  - MT3608 DC DC step up module to step up battery voltage @ 5.5V, ESP chip is happy with it
-  - MT3608 DC DC step up module to step up battery voltage to 8.66V, water pump is powerful with it
+  - MT3608 DC DC step up module to step up battery voltage @ 8.66V, water pump is powerful with it
   - Relay Shield to safely power the water pump and "detach it from the circuit"
-  - 100kΩ + 22kΩ + 4.4kΩ resistance for Battery voltage level monitoring circuit
+  - (100kΩ + (22kΩ + 4.4kΩ)) voltage divider for Battery voltage level monitoring circuit
-  - 3.5/9V water pump (3W @ 9V)
+  - 3.5V/9V water pump (3W @ 9V)
   - TTP223 capacitive touch button with A contact soldered (HIGH signal when button is not pressed, LOW signal when button is pressed), used to reset the microcontroller
   - Google Home Mini for Voice Recognition